twitocode/Tantalum/content/Notes/Religion/Unit 3 Review.md

 ___
-# Penance
+# Define Penance
-Penance refers to self-denial and acts of reparation for sin.
+the virtue by which one repents of one’s own sins and is converted to God.
 <!--ID: 1748199550493-->